dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 A *trivial generative constructor* is a generative constructor that:
 *   Is not a redirecting constructor _(`Foo(...) : this.other(...);`),
-*   declares no parameters,
+*   declares no parameters (parameter list is precisely `()`),
 *   has no initializer list (no `: ...` part, so no asserts or initializers, and no explicit super constructor invocation),
 *   has no body (only `;`), and
-*   is not `external`. *An `external` constructor is considered to have an externally provided initializer list and/or body.*
+*   is not `external`. _An `external` constructor is considered to have an externally provided initializer list and/or body._

-_A trivial generative constructor may be named or unnamed, and may be be `const` or non-`const`._
+_A trivial generative constructor may be named or unnamed, and may be `const` or non-`const`._
 A *non-trivial generative constructor* is a generative constructor which is not a trivial generative constructor.

-_A trivial generative construtor has no effect on object construction, so it can be safely ignored when the `mixin class` is used as a mixin, but it allows the declaration to be used a superclass, even for subclasses with constant constructors._
+_A trivial generative constructor has no effect on object construction, so it can be safely ignored and omitted when the `mixin class` is used as a mixin, but it allows the `mixin class` declaration to also be used a superclass, even for subclasses with constant constructors._

 Examples: